szweibel/workshops/creating-simulations.md

 learning objectives:
     - 'Become familiar with core programming concepts, including classes, functions, and methods.'
-    - 'Understand the interplay between functions in a larger program.'
+    - 'Understand the interplay between functions and methods in a larger program.'
-    - 'Create objects with custom attributes.'
+    - 'Create objects with custom attributes and functionality.'

 facilitators:
     name: 'Zachary Lloyd'
-    description: 'Here is a short bio.'

 estimated time:
     - 3 hours

 prerequisites:
     - intro to python:
-        description: Introduction to the Command Line (Required) This workshop makes reference to concepts from the Command Line workshop, and having basic knowledge about how to use the command line will be central for anyone who wants to learn about programming with Python.
+        description: (required) This workshop relies heavily on concepts from the Python workshop, and having a basic understanding of how to use the commands discussed in the workshop will be central for anyone who wants to learn about higher-level Python concepts.
         required: true
     - data ethics:
         description: Data Ethics (Recommended) This workshop will give you a basis for thinking through the ethical considerations of your programming projects.